Ashraf840/Ashraf840/README.md

 - 👋 Hi, I’m **Tanjim Ashraf**
-- 👀 Currently, I’m learning data science, machine learning.
+- 👀 I’m very passionate about learning data science, machine learning.
 Focused on artificial intelligence, deep learning.
+Already started baby steps on this journey.
-- 🌱 I’m working as a full stack web development using the Django, React & PostgreSQL.
+- 🌱 I’m working as a full stack web development using the Django, Angular & PostgreSQL.
 - 💞️ Also keen to collaborate on open source django projects.
 - 📫 How to reach me: shift2unleashed2011@gmail.com